 Takamaka rum: premium rum distilled in Seychelles.

 Things to know

-Most bills include a tip of 5-10%.
+Tipping is not obligatory in Seychelles.
 For exceptional service, an additional tip is always welcome.

 Hotels and restaurants tend to include a tip of 5-10%, but luxury hotels and high-end restaurants may charge 10-15%.